 Stop the Couchbase Server service on all nodes.
 For more information, see Section 3.2, “Startup and Shutdown of Couchbase Server”.

-On each node, restore the database,
+On each node, restore the database and configuration file

 config.dat) from your backup copies